AzmatIshaq/Beginning-A-Build/README.md

 Work in computer spaces, in writing places, and with the physical moving world.

-Be invovled in the Free Software culture and create Free Software.
+Participate in the Free Software culture and create Free Software.

 ### I am interested in: